mydobie/skipMenu/README.md

 This project was heavily inspired by the [SkipTo Project](https://github.com/paypal/skipto), but includes:

-- Separation of typescript and css for easier styling custimization
+- Separation of typescript and css for easier styling customization
-- Use Bootstrap classes for styling (but can also be used without Bootstrap)
+- Use of Bootstrap classes (but can also be used without Bootstrap)
 - Separation of typescript into multiple files for easier development
 - Use of webpack to build and bundle files
 - Linting
 - Unit testing via Cypress
+- Methods to update menu when the page is changed, so your menu can always be up to date

 [See a skipMenu in action](https://mydobie.github.io/skipMenu/)